When to use these real estate offer email templates

 - Key change: Price moved to $824,000, closing moved to June 28, and the financing condition stays in.

-- Recommendation: Based on your price ceiling and the seller's push for certainty, I would lean toward holding price and tightening the financing timeline.
+- Recommendation: Based on your price ceiling and the seller's push for certainty, I'd lean toward holding price and tightening the financing timeline.

-- Next step: Reply with your preference and I will draft the exact wording before we send it back.
+- Next step: I'll give you a call to talk it through, then draft the exact wording before we send it back.

 Multiple-offer update